-The shared similarity between a technological conservative and a technological progressive is their admission of a problem.
-However, their approaches to alleviating the problem is the point of divergence for them.
-The technological conservative address the problem from a perspective that patronizes and give credence to institutional power.
-By doing this, they confer absolute belief in the institution and deem it a know-it-all.
+The similarity between a technological conservative and a technological progressive is their admission of a problem.
+However, respective approaches to alleviating the problem is the point of divergence for them.
+The technological conservative addresses the problem from a perspective that patronizes and gives credence to institutional power.
+By doing this, he/she confers absolute belief in the institution and deem it a know-it-all.

 The technological progressive understands that restrictions as a means of problem solving only sow fear in the minds of people.
-Persuasion instead of compulsion is the first inclination of a technological progressive.
-With this mental frame, they look out for ways technology can be integrated to serve the people and alleviate the problem.
-The result of this is a solution that functions in a self-executory manner that interacts with the people in a non-compulsive way.
+Persuasion instead of compulsion is the inclination of a technological progressive.
+With this mental frame, he/she look out for ways technology can be integrated to serve the people and alleviate the problem.
+The result of this is a solution that functions in a self-executory manner and interacts with the people in a non-compulsive way.
 Over time, the problem wanes